Chapter 8: VM Exits Up Close

 CPUID causes an unconditional VM exit on both Intel (basic exit reason 10) and AMD (SVM_EXIT_CPUID = 0x072), but KVM handles it entirely in-kernel.
 There is no KVM_EXIT_CPUID in the uAPI.
 The VMM calls KVM_SET_CPUID2 once per vCPU before the first KVM_RUN to pre-load the CPUID table KVM consults on each exit.

-The KVM paravirt signature, placed at synthetic leaf 0x40000000, reads "KVMKVMKVM\0" across EBX, ECX, EDX.
+The KVM paravirt signature, placed at synthetic leaf 0x40000000, is the 12-byte value "KVMKVMKVM\0\0\0" across EBX, ECX, and EDX.
 Leaf 0x40000001 carries feature bits: bit 0 is KVM_FEATURE_CLOCKSOURCE, bit 3 is KVM_FEATURE_CLOCKSOURCE2, bit 5 is KVM_FEATURE_STEAL_TIME, bit 6 is KVM_FEATURE_PV_EOI, and bit 24 is KVM_FEATURE_CLOCKSOURCE_STABLE_BIT.
-A guest that finds this signature at leaf 0x40000000 knows it is running under KVM and can opt into the paravirt interfaces those bits advertise.
+A guest that finds this signature can opt into the advertised paravirtual interfaces.

 MSR Exits: KVM_EXIT_X86_RDMSR and KVM_EXIT_X86_WRMSR